 Turn every five minutes for about 25-30 minutes.
 The water in the husk will provide steam so the corn stays tender, not dried and charred.
-I don't know about you, but I love unwrapping a corn on the cob fresh off the grill!
+I don't know about you, but I love unwrapping an ear of corn on the cob fresh off the grill!

 Prep by simply brushing with a little oil and salt.
 Squeeze lemon or lime over the stalks.
 Put on the grill until they start to char and get grill marks.
 I like to put asparagus in tin foil on the grill.
 The steam created inside the foil keeps them nice and moist.